If you’ve read anything about new bikes over the last couple of years the chances are that you’ve heard the term ‘Euro 4’ bandied about.

 Franz Berndt: “The complete cycle consists of three main parts.
 There’s a cold start part, which is quite slow, a medium part and a high-speed part up to 125km/h.
 There are also other variants where only 115km/h applies, depending on vehicle top speed.
 If you have a small-capacity vehicle you only do part one – once cold, once hot – and if you have a more powerful vehicle above 125cc and a certain power, you do them all.”

-Although ride-by-wire was introduced more than a decade ago on Yamaha’s R6, there’s been an explosion in its use over the last couple of years as manufacturers scramble to make their bikes Euro 4 compliant.
+Although ride-by-wire was introduced more than a decade ago on Yamaha’s R6, there’s been an explosion in its use over the last couple of years as manufacturers scramble to make their bikes compliant to the Euro 4 emissions standards.

 “For Euro 4 it’s not forced on them, you don’t have to use them.
 It’s a natural requirement, making it easier to meet the emissions tests.
 Ride by wire also has a lot of the furniture for the control strategy itself.”